lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Human reviewers handle higher-level concerns (data correctness, distribution strategy, schema design, cost).
 - Use objective metrics and examples in PRs to speed review and avoid subjective disagreements.

-If you want, I can draft a specific CI pipeline (GitHub Actions/GitLab + dbt + SQLFluff) and a PR template tailored to your org.

 ## How do you structure feature flags or views to roll out schema changes safely?
 Treat the view as the API contract and use patterns that let you change the physical schema without breaking consumers.
 Common safe patterns for Redshift: